“Timing, perseverance, and ten years of trying

 The fund imposes only a $2500 minimum investment on all share classes, including the institutional IOFIX shares, which is good news.
 There is also a very low $100 minimum for automatic investments.
 I verified these minimums at Fidelity.
 At Schwab, however, it offers the normally 4.75% front-loaded share class IOFAX via No-Load/No Transaction Fee, but imposes a $100K minimum on the IOFIX institutional shares.
 So, caveat ēmptor.

-IOFIX is 1.5%.
+IOFIX is 1.5% with AUM of $461.6M, as of June 2023.
 IOFAX is 1.75% reflecting a 12b-1 distribution fee.
 A 4.75% front-load on this class is waived above $50K.
 IOFCX sports an egregious 2.5% expense ratio.
 That this latter class even exists reflects poorly on the advisor and the industry generally.
 All are net prospectus expenses after waivers.
 Fortunately, the preponderance of AUM is in IOFIX.

 Given that the average expense ratio in the category is 0.85% (oldest share class only), these levels are undeniably high.
 But its performance has been so strong by any measure, nobody cares.

 Focusing on IOFIX, the adviser pays 0.33% “other” (mostly administrative and servicing).
 The remaining 1.16% “management fee” (after a 0.01% acquired fund fee) is then split between AlphaCentric and Garrison Point, or 0.58% each.
 Since another Jerry Szilagyi company “MFund Services LLC,” also gets paid to manage the overall trust, Szilagyi’s firms appear to receive more fee from the fund than GPC does.